sh41664/Third-Assignment-JavaRing/README.md

 # Third-Assignment-JavaRing
-A turn-based RPG inspired by Soulslike games which can be run in terminal
+A turn-based RPG inspired by Souls-like games which can be run in terminal